The Ultimate Award for the Rice Industry

 Stage 1: All entries are to be submitted electronically.

 Stage 2: Preliminary judging by a panel of three judges.
 Nominations will be reduced to five businesses that will move to stage 3.

 Stage 3: On farm judging.
 The judging panel will visit each of the five finalists’ farms for a tour and interview of two hours duration.
 This tour will be held in June 2019.
 Nominees are encouraged to involve their staff and consultants in the farm tour.
 The farm tour should focus on those areas that most directly address the Awards Criteria and the areas of strength that have been identified in the initial nomination.

 The finalists will be announced in April.
 Finalists will be required to participate in some media and promotion activities.
 This usually involves responding to requests from your local media and industry appointed communication representative for interviews, photos and/or quotes.

 Stage 4: Host field walks

 The winner will also host one farm walk on their farm on 12 December 2019 with a high level of support from Rice Extension, SunRice Grower Services and RGA.

-Nominations for the 2019 Rice Grower the Year will be assessed according to the following criteria:
+Nominations for the 2019 Rice Grower the Year was assessed according to the following criteria: